Robert H. Scales

-Robert Hinds "Bob" Scales Jr. (August 5, 1944 – January 12, 2024) was a United States Army Major General and former Commandant of the United States Army War College.
+Robert Hinds Scales Jr. (August 5, 1944 – January 12, 2024) was a United States Army Major General and former Commandant of the United States Army War College.
 He is widely known for his work as a military analyst, news commentator, and author.

 Early life and education

 Scales was born in Gainesville, Florida, in 1944, but then "scurried all over the world".

 His father, Robert Scales, Sr., was a career U.S. Army officer who graduated Officer Candidate School at Fort Belvoir, Virginia, completed the Engineer Officer Basic Course and worked with amphibious vehicles in Florida, where his parents met, before piloting amphibious landing craft in the Pacific campaign of World War II.

 Career

 1960s

 After graduating from West Point in 1966, he was commissioned as a field artillery officer and sent to West Germany, instead of South Vietnam.
 After two years in Europe, he was posted to Vietnam, but it was another year before he was in combat.
 After an artillery commander was killed, Scales was his replacement prior to the Battle of Hamburger Hill.
 He was awarded the Silver Star for his actions on June 14, 1969, when nearly a hundred North Vietnamese soldiers overran his base in a predawn assault.
 Despite explosions all around him, he rotated among his gun crews, firing at the enemy, helping his men, and radioing instructions to helicopter gunships.